 By doing so, your event will take place simultaneously with hundreds of other events around Europe.
-It is a certain way for maximum coverage of your activities to be achieved.
-Also, if you register your event on Eventbride before August 22nd 2013 you will receive a PR toolkit with NowWeMove bracelets, T-shirts, posters, postcards and event banners.
+It is a certain way to get maximum coverage of your activities.

 FAQ 2: Do I get funding to organize my events for MOVE Week?

 No. There is no direct financial support for the events organized during MOVE Week.
-However, we provide you with sophisticated tools to conduct a professional PR campaign and we also make sure to communicate your events to more than 30 countries in Europe via the official NowWeMove website and Facebook page.
+However, we provide you with sophisticated tools to conduct a professional PR campaign and we also communicate your events to more than 30 countries in Europe via the official MOVE Week website and Facebook page.
 A dynamic communications strategy can boost your efforts to approach potential sponsors for your activities!

 FAQ 3: How many events do I have to organize during MOVE Week?

 As many as you want.
-There is no limitation in the number of events or people participating in an event.
-From small happenings in the neighborhood’s park to large events organized by associations or municipalities, everyone is welcome.
+There is no limitation in the number of events or of participants.
+From small happenings in the neighborhood park to large events organized by associations or municipalities, everyone is welcome.
 All it takes is originality and the desire to move yourself and others around you.